Aavache/cpp-tutorial/README.md

 # About this repository

 We divided the repository is sections starting from `00_hello_world`.
 Each of the sections will teach you gradually the syntax of C++, from zero to (almost) hero.
+Drop a ⭐️ if you found it helpful!.

 # Compile and run the examples